 Cyndie continued: “I can start by giving myself the love and support I need.
 I can commit to working on being kinder to myself, to carve out more alone time, and to say ‘no’ more often to things I really don’t want to do.”

 Your emotional eating represents an attempt to disconnect from unpleasant emotional states and bring more pleasure into your life.
 You can and must end this disconnection by being willing to pay attention to your emotions and needs.
 They are your most precious guides.
 Get to know them well.

 Posted by Julie M. Simon, MA, MBA, MFT., psychotherapist, life coach, certified personal trainer, author, speaker and founder of The 12 Week Emotional Eating Recovery Program.
-If you have a question or topic you would like to see addressed in this blog, go to http: //www.overeatingrecovery.com.
+If you have a question or topic you would like to see addressed in this blog, go to https: //www.overeatingrecovery.com.